jellyctf/challenges/crypto/exclusively_yours/README.md

 # exclusively_yours
-I made this flag just for you... but I think I forgot the key.
-Surely you'll figure it out :>
+I made this flag exclusively for you... but I lost the key.
+Surely you can figure it out :>

 Reminder: The flag format is `jellyCTF{...}`